stuartellis/stuartellis-site-hugo/content/articles/google-search-optimizing.md

 ## Finding Performance Issues

+Collect field data first, and then use that to calibrate your lab data. _Real User Monitoring_ services provide field data from your own site.
+The [Chrome User Experience Report](https://developers.google.com/web/tools/chrome-user-experience-report/) (CrUX) measures popular Websites across the Internet.

-The [Lighthouse](https://developers.google.com/web/tools/lighthouse/) tool provides recommendations.
+The [Lighthouse](https://developers.google.com/web/tools/lighthouse/) tool also provides recommendations.
 These are based on a set of good practices that have been defined by Google.
 You can run this in Chrome, as an online service, or as a command-line tool.

+## Using Metrics

+There are two types of metrics: _visual metrics_ and _interactivity metrics_.
+Visual metrics include _First Contenful Paint_ (FCP) and _Speed Index_.
+Interactivity metrics include _Time to Interactive_ (TTI) and _First Input Delay_, which is the response time of the code that handles the very first input from the user.

+The Speed Index measures the period between FCP and TTI.
+It rewards pages that load assets early.
+The relationship between these three key metrics is:

+First Contenful Paint -> Speed Index -> Time to Interactive

 ## Reducing Payload